This is a piece I wrote in April 2013

 Very similar to our (Muslim) lack of foresight when the Ottoman Empire was dismembered and the Khilafa was abolished by the British-French combine.
-What those who gladly accepted little kingdoms for themselves failed (or refused) to recognize was that they were party to the death of the Institution of Khilafa and that the Khilafatul Muslimeen.
-Even if one of them had declared himself Ameer-ul-Mu’mineen instead of King.
-King Abdul Aziz ibn Al Saud was clearly the best candidate for this as he was the ruler of Hijaz with the Haramain Shareefain in it.
-In that case the Institution of Khilafa which had come down through the centuries would still be alive.
-Great efforts were made in India led by Sayyid Sulaiman Nadwi and others and supported by Mahatma Gandhi but to no avail.
-Self-interest dominated thinking and so Arab leaders accepted the pieces of the Ottoman Empire as their fiefdoms and the rest is history.
+What those who gladly accepted little kingdoms for themselves failed (or refused) to recognize was that they were party to the death of the Institution of Khilafa, the Khilafatul Muslimeen.
+Even if one of them had declared himself Ameer-ul-Mu’mineen instead of King; King Abdul Aziz ibn Al Saud was clearly the best candidate for this as he was the ruler of Hijaz with the Haramain Shareefain in it; the Institution of Khilafa which had come down through the centuries would still have been alive.
+Great efforts were made in India led by Mohnammed Ali Jauhar, Sayyid Sulaiman Nadwi and others and supported by Mahatma Gandhi but to no avail.
+Self-interest dominated thinking and so Arab leaders accepted bits and pieces of the Ottoman Empire as their fiefdoms and the rest is history.
 Same logic to what the Opposition is doing in Egypt which shows that people who don’t learn from history are condemned to repeat it.
 The sheep who asks the wolf to help him against another sheep is bound to perish.
 Wolves eat sheep.
 Sheep can only forget or ignore that at their peril.

 So what would I do if I were the president?
 Here are some thoughts.